Anne Boleyn. Her Life as told by Lancelot de Carle's 1536 Letter.

 Great x 4 Grandfather: King Frederick I of Denmark

-Great x 3 Grandfather: Christian III King Denmark 10 x Great Grand Son of King Henry "Curtmantle" II of England
+Great x 3 Grandfather: Christian III King of Denmark 10 x Great Grand Son of King Henry "Curtmantle" II of England

 Great x 4 Grandmother: Anna of Brandenburg 9 x Great Grand Daughter of King Henry "Curtmantle" II of England

-Great x 2 Grandfather: Frederick II King Denmark 11 x Great Grand Son of King Henry "Curtmantle" II of England
+Great x 2 Grandfather: Frederick II King of Denmark 11 x Great Grand Son of King Henry "Curtmantle" II of England

 Great x 3 Grandmother: Dorothea of Saxe Lauenburg Queen Consort Denmark and Norway